Dear reader of ADxS.org, please excuse the disruption.

 Alcohol also increases the dopamine level in the brain by moderating the dopamine level through serotonin.
 Serotonin thus forms a kind of lever for the dopamine level in the dorsal striatum, the brain’s reward center.161

-Alcoholics of the more common type A / type 1 (types according to Cloninger, 1987) have a later onset, alcoholism is more likely to be environmentally induced, novelty seeking is lower and there are more frequent dopaminergic deficits.
+Alcoholics of the more common type A / type 1 (types according to Cloninger, 1987) have a later onset, alcoholism is more likely to be environmentally induced, novelty seeking is lower and dopaminergic deficits are more common.
 They tend to use alcohol for its anxiolytic effects.
 Alcoholics of the rarer type B / type 2 have an earlier onset, the alcoholism is more often hereditary, the addiction problems are greater, novelty seeking is higher, more men are affected and there are more serotonergic problems.161162

 SSRIs and other antidepressants are successfully used to treat alcohol dependence.161